AravindhVishnu/Create-Copy-Delete-Folder-APIs/README.md

 - Set and clear read only flag on folders and files.
 Setting read only flag on a folder is done recursively.
 - Get list of all file paths in a folder.
 This operation is done recursively.
 - Write, append write and read file operation.
+- Print all file paths and subfolder paths in a folder.
+- Get file time info.

 The implementation is based on std::wstring and WCHAR which are needed to access and create files with unicode characters.